casecpb/KSEAapp/README.md

 This gives access to the newest development version.
 Note that you may need to install Rtools in your computer.
 ```
+install.packages("devtools") # this installs the devtools R package
 devtools::install_github("casecpb/KSEAapp")
 ```